Table of Contents

 NEET Biology Syllabus 2025

-Biology accounts for half the questions and marks in NEET UG exam, making this section highly crucial for success.
-Students must understand every concept from thus subject to increase their total marks.
+Biology accounts for half the questions and marks in the NEET UG exam, making this section highly crucial for success.
+Students must understand every concept from this subject to increase their total marks.
 Students can effectively prepare all the topics by going through the official NEET Biology syllabus shared here.
 Completing the syllabus requires disciplined learning and perseverance with the right approach.
 As per the revised exam pattern, the NEET UG 2025 biology section will have 90 compulsory questions for 360 marks.

 NEET 2025 Biology Syllabus Overview